SAP/openui5-docs/docs/Logging_ebcf60c.md

 ***

-Here are some examples of Gherkin console logs:

 -   `[GHERKIN] Running feature: 'Feature: Clicking Buttons Is a Life Saving Activity'`

 -   `[GHERKIN] Running scenario: 'Scenario: Click a button, save a life!'`